ami-arkhan/study/codes/various-problem/subset-sum/README.md

 ### Output:
-#1 3 3 // #Test case number, Number of possible sets, Maximum elements in those subsets
+#1 3 3 // #Test case number, Number of possible sets, Largest number of elements in those subsets

 #2 1 2